Your Customer Choice natural gas bill

-- You’ll still be able to take advantage of our various payment options including the Equal Payment Plan and the Pre-Authorized Payment Plan.
+- You can still take advantage of our various payment options including the Equal Payment Plan and the Pre-authorized Payment Plan.

 - All other charges on your bill from FortisBC (basic charge, delivery and storage and transport charges) will remain the same and be charged to all FortisBC and Customer Choice customers.